Project-OSRM/osrm-backend/docs/profiles.md

 Attribute                     | Type     | Notes
 ------------------------------|----------|----------------------------------------------------------------------------
-weight_name                   | String   | Name used in output for the routing weight property (default 'duration') weight_precision              | Unsigned | Decimal precision of edge weights (default 1) left_hand_driving             | Boolean  | Are vehicles assumed to drive on the left? (used in guidance, default false) use_turn_restrictions         | Boolean  | Are turn instructions followed? (default false) continue_straight_at_waypoint | Boolean  | Must the route continue straight on at a via point, or are U-turns allowed? (default true) max_speed_for_map_matching    | Float    | Maximum vehicle speed to be assumed in matching (in m/s) max_turn_weight               | Float    | Maximum turn penalty weight force_split_edges             | Boolean  | True value forces a split of forward and backward edges of extracted ways and guarantees that segment_function will be called for all segments (default false)
+weight_name                   | String   | Name used in output for the routing weight property (default `'duration'`) weight_precision              | Unsigned | Decimal precision of edge weights (default `1`) left_hand_driving             | Boolean  | Are vehicles assumed to drive on the left? (used in guidance, default `false`) use_turn_restrictions         | Boolean  | Are turn instructions followed? (default `false`) continue_straight_at_waypoint | Boolean  | Must the route continue straight on at a via point, or are U-turns allowed? (default `true`) max_speed_for_map_matching    | Float    | Maximum vehicle speed to be assumed in matching (in m/s) max_turn_weight               | Float    | Maximum turn penalty weight force_split_edges             | Boolean  | True value forces a split of forward and backward edges of extracted ways and guarantees that `segment_function` will be called for all segments (default `false`)

 ## way_function

-Given an OpenStreetMap way, the way_function will either return nothing (meaning we are not going to route over this way at all), or it will set up a result hash to be returned.
+Given an OpenStreetMap way, the `way_function` will either return nothing (meaning we are not going to route over this way at all), or it will set up a result hash to be returned.
 The most important thing it will do is set the value of `result.forward_speed` and `result.backward_speed` as a suitable integer value representing the speed for traversing the way.

 All other calculations stem from that, including the returned timings in driving directions, but also, less directly, it feeds into the actual routing decisions the engine will take (a way with a slow traversal speed, may be less favoured than a way with fast traversal speed, but it depends how long it is, and... what it connects to in the rest of the network graph)

-Using the power of the scripting language you wouldn't typically see something as simple as a `result.forward_speed = 20` line within the way_function.
-Instead a way_function will examine the tagging (e.g. `way:get_value_by_key("highway")` and many others), process this information in various ways, calling other local functions, referencing the global variables and look-up hashes, before arriving at the result.
+Using the power of the scripting language you wouldn't typically see something as simple as a `result.forward_speed = 20` line within the `way_function`.
+Instead a `way_function` will examine the tagging (e.g. `way:get_value_by_key("highway")` and many others), process this information in various ways, calling other local functions, referencing the global variables and look-up hashes, before arriving at the result.

-The following attributes can be set on the result in way_function:
+The following attributes can be set on the result in `way_function`:

 Attribute                               | Type     | Notes
 ----------------------------------------|----------|--------------------------------------------------------------------------
-forward_speed                           | Float    | Speed on this way in km/h
+forward_speed                           | Float    | Speed on this way in km/h.
+Mandatory.
 backward_speed                          | Float    |  "   "
 forward_rate                            | Float    | Routing weight, expressed as meters/*weight* (e.g. for a fastest-route weighting, you would want this to be meters/second, so set it to forward_speed/3.6) backward_rate                           | Float    |  "   "
-forward_mode                            | Enum     | Mode of travel (e.g. car, ferry).
-Defined in include/extractor/travel_mode.hpp
+forward_mode                            | Enum     | Mode of travel (e.g. `car`, `ferry`).
+Mandatory.
+Defined in `include/extractor/travel_mode.hpp`.
 backward_mode                           | Enum     |  "   "
-duration                                | Float    | Alternative setter for duration of the whole way in both directions weight                                  | Float    | Alternative setter for weight of the whole way in both directions turn_lanes_forward                      | String   | Directions for individual lanes (normalised OSM turn:lanes value) turn_lanes_backward                     | String   |  "   " forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, or deliveries only; used to enable high turn penalty, so that way is only chosen for start/end of route) backward_restricted                     | Boolean  |  "   " is_startpoint                           | Boolean  | Can a journey start on this way? (e.g. ferry; if false, prevents snapping the start point to this way) roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way
+duration                                | Float    | Alternative setter for duration of the whole way in both directions weight                                  | Float    | Alternative setter for weight of the whole way in both directions turn_lanes_forward                      | String   | Directions for individual lanes (normalised OSM `turn:lanes` value) turn_lanes_backward                     | String   |  "   " forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, or deliveries only; used to enable high turn penalty, so that way is only chosen for start/end of route) backward_restricted                     | Boolean  |  "   " is_startpoint                           | Boolean  | Can a journey start on this way? (e.g. ferry; if `false`, prevents snapping the start point to this way) roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way